apache/cassandra-gocql-driver/.github/issue_template.md

 ---

-If you are having connectivy related issues please share the following additional information
+If you are having connectivity related issues please share the following additional information

 ### Describe your Cassandra cluster
 please provide the following information